Huttwil–Wolhusen railway line: Operations

-The Wolhusen–Huttwil line has been served hourly by three-part NINA DMUs since the timetable change in 2013.
+The Wolhusen–Huttwil line has been served hourly by three-part NINA EMUs since the timetable change in 2013.
 It is part of line S6 of the Lucerne S-Bahn, which runs between Lucerne and Langenthal as part of a portion worked train.
 The other half of the train runs from Wolhusen to Langnau.
 On the Wolhusen–Willisau section the timetable is complemented by S7 services, which run every half hour at peak times to Langenthal.
 It uses the same rolling stock as the S6.

 Feight traffic still also plays an important role.
 The Makies company transports gravel from Zell to the gravel works in Gettnau.
 It acquired four BDe 4/4 railcars from the Südostbahn (SOB) for this role, with one serving as a source of spare parts.
 A double-track section between Gettnau and Gettnau freight yard has facilitated operations since 8 December 2006.